NicolasWise/SANREN_HONORS/README.md

                 - Create visualisations
                 - Write spectral, core resilience, classical measures, top-r measures for each generated graph.

-        - Findings (In progress):
+        - Findings:
-            - Compare each metric's average value, e.g., betweeness centrality sample 1, 2, 3, ..., 8, to graph size.
-                - Take each sample, calculate the average, store it and plot it to a line graph.
-                - This gives an average metric accross the graph samples.

-            - Plot each samples CIS metric to a graph
+            - Record each samples CIS metric to evaluate each sample graph's broader connectivity.
-            - Plot each samples spectral results to a graph:
+            - Record each samples spectral results to a graph:
                 - Algebraic connectivity of each sample
                 - Multiplicity of the one eigenvalue of each sample
                 - Density of eigenvalues around 1 of each sample